Wondering if painting over wallpaper to change the look of a room is possible?

 Is painting over wallpaper a good idea?

 If you ask industry experts how to paint over wallpaper, chances are they’ll advise against it.
-As a general rule, removing old wallpaper is the better route to go down – however, it does have downsides.
+As a general rule, removing old wallpaper and, if you want to replace it, learning how to wallpaper, is the better route to go down – however, it does have downsides.

 If time is of the essence, painting over wallpaper is your best bet.
 However, there are scenarios when removing wallpaper is essential, regardless.
 ‘If it’s peeling in multiple places for example, or if there’s any sign of mold,’ says Aaron.
 ‘If it’s the latter, you’ll also need to find and fix the cause – don’t just paint over it.’